 Jobholder name: Line manager name: Period covered by this review: Date of review: To be completed by the Jobholder and given to the Line Manager at least 5 working days before the review meeting Summarise your main achievements in relation to your Objectives, Key Results and Personal Development Plan for the review period.
+Personal Development Plan for t ne review perioa.
 Provide a summary of any factors affecting achievement of your Objectives, Key Results and Personal Development Plan or your contribution to the Commissioner's work over the review period.
-Overall, do you think you have m net / not met your objectives?
-Met □ Not Met □ and priorities anticipated in the coming review period, t that you will need to assist you in achieving them.
-(In ac planning your priorities and development activities for the coming period you should take account of known/anticipated Operational Plan activities, discussions with your Line Manager or HoD etc.)
+Tottom portour Overall, do you think you have m net / not met your objectives?
+Met □ Not Met □ Please list major activities, tasks s and priorities anticipated in the coming review period, and any training or other support that you will need to assist you in achieving them.
+(In planning your priorities and development activities for the coming period you should take account of known/anticipated Operational Plan activities, discussions with your Line Manager or HoD etc.)